songchunlin/en/about/index.md

 ## My Hobby

-In my spare time I enjoy running, hiking, playing badminton and watching sci-fi movies as well as reading science and technology news online.
-I'm also interested in all kinds of electronic products.
+In my spare time I enjoy running, hiking, playing badminton and watching sci-fi movies as well as reading science and technology news.
+I'm also interested in all kinds of electronic products, especially that created by Apple.
 As a graduate student majored in geography, I have travelled many places in China, mostly in western China.
-But I want to go to more places such as the Antarctica, the North Pole, or even the Mars.
+But I want to go to more places such as the Antarctica, the North Pole, or even the Mars in the future.